hello there! we’re glad you’re here.

 website

 Aidan Combs is a Ph.D. candidate in the sociology department at Duke University.
-Her research interests lie in social psychology and computational methodologies for data collection and analysis.
-Her dissertation focuses on identity processes in ambiguous or anonymous contexts—specifically, how people develop ideas about the identity of interaction partners when there is ambiguity, and how assumptions about identity affect interaction and interactional outcomes.
+She is interested in social psychology and computational methodologies for data collection and analysis.
+Her dissertation focuses on identity ambiguity and its role in interaction.
 She has experience developing and conducting field experiments using custom mobile apps and developing R packages to facilitate research with social psychological theories.

 Image of Tina Law